-The reproductive potential of the GOM DPS will not be affected in any way other than through a reduction in numbers of individuals.
-The loss of one subadult would have the effect of reducing the amount of potential reproduction as any dead GOM DPS Atlantic sturgeon would have no potential for future reproduction.
-However, because this action will result in the death of only one individual, this small reduction in potential future spawners is expected to result in an extremely small reduction in the number of eggs laid or larvae produced in future years and similarly, an extremely small effect on the strength of subsequent year classes.
+Because there will be no loss of adults, the reproductive potential of the GOM DPS will not be affected in any way other than through a reduction in numbers of individual future spawners as opposed to current spawners.
+The loss of one female subadult would have the effect of reducing the amount of potential reproduction as any dead GOM DPS Atlantic sturgeon would have no potential for future reproduction.
+This small reduction in potential future spawners is expected to result in an extremely small reduction in the number of eggs laid or larvae produced in future years and similarly, an extremely small effect on the strength of subsequent year classes.
 Even considering the potential future spawners that would be produced by the individual that would be killed as a result of the proposed action, any effect to future year classes is anticipated to be extremely small and would not change the status of this species.
-Reproductive potential of other captured or injured individuals is not expected to be affected in any way.
-Additionally, we have determined that any impacts to behavior will be minor and temporary and that there will not be any delay or disruption of any normal behavior including spawning; there will also be no reduction in individual fitness or any future reduction in numbers of individuals.
+The loss of a male subadult may have less of an impact on future reproduction as other males are expected to be available to fertilize eggs in a particular year.
+Additionally, we have determined that any impacts to behavior will be minor and temporary and that there will not be any delay or disruption of any normal behavior including spawning.
 The proposed action will also not affect the spawning grounds within the rivers where GOM DPS fish spawn.
-The action will also not create any barrier to prespawning sturgeon accessing the overwintering sites or the spawning grounds used by GOM DPS fish.